devi1X/CSE573-Project/README.md

 We can do this by using a script.

 The next steps are then just using these database files and connecting a backend to front end.
 Do not worry too much about the definition of ontology --- it is simply a way of describing how data are organized.
 The data scraping has been done already.
 All data has already been scraped.
 You can find the scraped data in `scraper/data/*.csv` or `src/`
+## I believe that all of the necessary data in the entire project can be found in the csv files of `scraper/data/*.csv` or `src/`